Find a Cruise on Disney Cruise Line

-Disney: On Board
+On Board with Disney

-Inside Staterooms, which range from 169 to 184 square feet, are equipped with a queen-sized bed or two twin beds, plus a 22-inch flat-screen TV and a convertible sofa bed.
-Some Interior Staterooms are also appointed with a pull-down berth to accommodate another guest.
-For a little more space, book a Deluxe Inside Stateroom; they measure between 200 to 214 square feet (based on the ship) and can sleep between three and four passengers.
-All interior staterooms also boast "Magical Portholes," which afford a live feed of the ship's exterior via a high-definition camera.
+Each Inside Stateroom, which measures between 169 and 214 square feet, comes with a queen-sized bed, a flat-screen TV, a minifridge, H20 Plus toiletries and a convertible sofa bed.
+Most Inside Staterooms have a combined tub and shower; some are also appointed with a pull-down bed to accommodate another guest.
+For a little more space, book a Deluxe Inside Stateroom, which comes with a split bath that has an additional vanity, sink and toilet.
+All Interior Staterooms on Disney Dream and Disney Fantasy also boast "Magical Portholes," which feature a live feed of the ship's exterior via a high-definition camera.

 What's Included in the Price